Capture live music for fun and profit with these basic strategies

 This will help you get a more accurate mix, as mixing in a live venue, even with headphones, often leads to false impressions of low-end bass response as well as high-end sources like cymbals, both of which you may over- or under-mix.
 Also, in my experience, vocals always sound louder on tape than they do in the room.

-If you must mix next to the front-of-house desk, try and use good professional-quality in-ear monitors; I am partial to the Shure SE series.
+If you must mix next to the front-of-house desk, try and use good professional-quality in-ear monitors.
 The isolation will help you deal somewhat with the sonic issues mentioned above.
 Be careful, however, that you do not confuse the bass you are feeling with the bass you are hearing!

 Occasionally you may be the front-of-house live engineer and the 2-track recording engineer at the same time, and using the same mix for both.
 As you try to capture the best sound for both, it will be a tightrope walk and you will compromise elements for each from time to time; just do it and don’t worry overmuch about it while you’re doing it.
 Timidity is worse than fast decisiveness in such cases!